 - a.
-Wait until all initial directions are given and questions answered. - b.
-Be given no additional verbal directions. - c.
-Be given no extension beyond the time allotted for the exam. - 6.
-Questions about test content will not be answered during an exam.
-If you have some other difficulty, raise your hand and a proctor will come to your seat. - 7.
-Cheating: - The IU South Bend SON Honor Code states: "In accordance with the Honor Code, I will not engage in dishonesty in my academic activities, and I will not tolerate such dishonesty by other students." - b.
-If you display any of the following behaviors: looking around the room, looking at another computer in a computer lab, looking at another student's paper, not covering your answer sheet, raising your paper, you will be suspected of cheating, YOUR PAPER OR COMPUTER WILL BE TAKEN FROM YOU (or your exam blocked on the computer) AND YOU WILL BE GIVEN A"0" FOR THE EXAM.
+The IU South Bend SON Honor Code states: "In accordance with the Honor Code, I will not engage in dishonesty in my academic activities, and I will not tolerate such dishonesty by other students." - b.
+If you display any of the following behaviors: looking around the room, looking at another computer in a computer lab, looking at another student's computer screen/paper, talking to another student, not covering your answer sheet or protecting your computer screen, you will be suspected of cheating, YOUR PAPER OR COMPUTER WILL BE TAKEN FROM YOU (or your exam blocked on the computer) AND YOU WILL BE GIVEN A"O" FOR THE EXAM.
 If you have any problems with the above stated behaviors, you need to move to the front of the room at the beginning of the test session. - c.
 Disclosure of exam material, including its nature or content, during or after the exam is prohibited and will be considered cheating. - d.
 Faculty have the right to determine if behavior appears to be cheating.
 The student Code of Conduct is followed for reporting and discipline. - e.
 ExamSoft tracks all activities while in the exam and can report early or unapproved access. - f.
-Exams are essential measures of competence and knowledge in order to provide safe patient care.
+Exams are essential measures of competence and knowledge to provide safe patient care.
 Cheating is not only prohibited by the university but is considered unsafe behavior in preparation for professional practice. - 8.
 Accommodations for testing are only provided with written documentation from the Office of Student Disabilities. - a.
 Test anxiety should be addressed with assistance from the Student Counseling Center. - b.
 The only acceptable method to avoid distractions are earplugs. - 9.
 Policy for make-up tests is as follows: - a.
 Make-up exams are possible but are the exception.
 They may be given for such circumstances as personal illness/injury, hospitalization of student's own child, or death in the family. - b.
 The prerequisite to this is that the student must call the instructor in advance of the test to explain the absence (illness, for example, unless the student is involved in a traffic accident on the way to the test).
 Documentation may be required. - c.
 Make-up tests may be the same test or essentially the same test given to the entire class.
 It should be given on the next workday following the original test date unless extenuating circumstances (such as a continuing illness, death of an immediate family member or funeral out of town) prevent the student from taking the test within 24 hours or the next day.
 Documentation may be required.

-[Immediate family members typically mean mother, father, wife, husband, sister, brother or children]
+[Immediate family members typically mean mother, father, wife, husband, sister, brother, or children]